PhAInomics/PhAInomics.github.io/_pages/about.md

 excerpt: Welcome to the wonderful world of Phenomics with AI
 ---

-This is a project site of the Goswami lab at the Natural History Museum.
-We are broadly interested in the evolution of organismal shape and try to capture this using high-dimensional morphometric approaches.
-Because this is really hard and time-consuming to do, we have been exploring AI approaches to data collection and analysis.
-This site shares what we have learned or developed.
-It is, and will almost certainly always be, a work in progress.
-You can read more about our evolutionary research at [www.goswamilab.com](http://www.goswamilab.com).
+This is a project site of the Goswami lab at the Natural History Museum, London, UK.
+We are broadly interested in the evolution of organismal shape and the advancement of methods used to capture phenotypic traits.
+As the extraction of these features is often complex and time-consuming, here we present the potential ways in which Artificial Intelligence (AI) can be used to overcome existing issues.
+This site shares what we have learned or developed so far.
+It is, and will almost certainly always be, a work in progress, so please visit frequently to catch all updates.
+You can read more about our broader evolutionary research at [www.goswamilab.com](http://www.goswamilab.com).

 <br>